emfcamp/badge-2024-documentation/docs/technical-reference/hexpansions.md

 A Hexpansion is a thing that plugs into one of the hexpansion ports of a tildagon badge (and hopefully into other things in the future).

-**A Hexpansion must be 1mm thick!!!** If it's any other thickness, it will not fit the port, and it will not work.
+**A Hexpansion must be 1 mm thick!** If it's any other thickness, it will not fit the port, and it will not work.
+The connector specifies a 0.1 mm tolerance for thickness.

 You can make a Hexpansion by cutting out a shape out of any sufficiently stiff non-conductive material.
 The simplest Hexpansion is a piece of 1mm cardstock cut into a particular shape.

+If you're laser-cutting a hexpansion out of plastic, note that *cast* acrylic sheet can vary quite a lot in thickness. *Extruded* acrylic sheet has better dimensional tolerance and is recommended for building hexpansions.

 There are some [example 3D printable STL files on Printables](https://www.printables.com/model/826094-emf-tildagon-hexpansion-template), which may be useful as a starting point for prototyping.
 These have been tested and fit in the slots of a prototype of the 2024 badge.